loda-lang/loda-programs/programs/README.md

 * [A044102](oeis/A044102.asm): Multiples of 36.
 * [A044187](oeis/A044187.asm): Numbers n such that string 0,0 occurs in the base 8 representation of n but not of n-1.
 * [A044242](oeis/A044242.asm): Numbers n such that string 6,7 occurs in the base 8 representation of n but not of n-1.
+* [A044251](oeis/A044251.asm): Numbers n such that string 0,0 occurs in the base 9 representation of n but not of n-1.
 * [A044631](oeis/A044631.asm): Numbers n such that string 7,7 occurs in the base 8 representation of n but not of n+1.
 * [A044712](oeis/A044712.asm): Numbers n such that string 8,8 occurs in the base 9 representation of n but not of n+1.
 * [A045623](oeis/A045623.asm): Number of 1's in all compositions of n+1.